Limit trees for free group automorphisms: universality: Introduction

 \section{Introduction}

-We previously constructed a ``limit pretree'' that detects the exponential dynamics for an arbitrary free group automorphism~\cite{Mut21b}.
+We previously constructed a limit pretree that detects the exponential dynamics for an arbitrary free group automorphism~\cite{Mut24}.
 In this sequel, we prove the construction is canonical.
 This completes the existence and uniqueness theorem for a free group automorphism's limit pretree.
+Recall that if we record all the compact geodesics in an $\mathbb R$-tree but forget their lengths, then the resulting structure is a pretree; briefly, a pretree is a set with a structure that encodes the notion of closed intervals satisfying certain axioms.
+Pretrees are the baseline of our constructions; for instance, ($\mathbb R$-)trees will be defined as pretrees with convex metrics, and pseudotrees as pretrees with a certain hierarchy of convex pseudometrics.

-In~\cite{Mut21b}, we motivated the existence and uniqueness theorem by describing it as a free group analogue to the Nielsen--Thurston theory for surface homeomorphisms, which in turn can be seen as the surface analogue to the Jordan canonical form for linear maps.
+In~\cite{Mut24}, we motivated the existence and uniqueness theorem of a limit pretree by describing it as a free group analogue to the Nielsen--Thurston theory for surface homeomorphisms, which in turn can be seen as the surface analogue to the Jordan canonical form for linear maps.
 We now give our own motivation for this result.